Cindy Fatika Sari: Personal life

-Cindy married with Tengku Firmansyah on March 11, 1999.
-On March 27, 2000, they were born daughter named Tengku Syaira Anataya,.
-On December 6 2003, they were born twins child, namely Tengku Omar Atalla and Tengku Kianu Zimraan.
+Sari married Tengku Firmansyah on 11 March 1999.
+On 27 March, 2000, she gave birth to their daughter Tengku Syaira Anataya.
+On December 6, 2003, she gave birth to their twins Tengku Omar Atalla and Tengku Kianu Zimraan.

-In 2024, She decided to leave the world of entertainment by moving to Edmonton, and at the same time changing Canadian citizenship with her husband.
-Since they lived there, Cindy chose to work part time in a clothing retailer.
+In 2024, Sari decided to retire from the entertainment industry, moving to Edmonton and acquiring Canadian citizenship alongside her husband.
+Since moving there, Sari has worked part-time at a clothing retailer.